Joe E. Ramirez, Jr. ’79, Brigadier General, USA (Ret.)Commandant

 Colonel Robert (Brad) Brown is a career Armor officer with over 25 years of service in operational and staff assignments in the U.S. Army, and serves currently as the Professor of Military Science at Texas A&M University.

-Hugh Hanlon, Colonel, USAFProfessor of Aerospace Studies
+Christopher L. Bennett, Colonel, USAFProfessor of Aerospace Studies